 The Sony LinkBuds have a decent weighted harmonic distortion performance.
 There is some distortion in the low-mids present in both earbuds when listening at high volumes.
 There's also a peak in the left earbud's mid-treble response at normal listening volumes.
 Most frequencies fall within good limits, so your audio is clean and pure at normal listening volumes.

 These are the settings used to test the Sony LinkBuds.
 Our results are only valid with these settings.

 The Sony LinkBuds block out virtually no noise, which is by design.
 They don't cover or block your ears, which allows you to hear ambient sound while you wear them.
-You can easily hear conversations going on around you at work and oncoming traffic when you're outside for a walk.
+You can easily hear conversations around you at work and oncoming traffic when you're outside for a walk.

 It's possible to remap the controls on both earbuds, but you lose some functions if you do.
-You can add a command to skip the track backward, but you lose the play/pause function.
+You can add a command to skip the track backward but lose the play/pause function.
 You can add commands to activate your device's voice assistant, Amazon Alexa, or choose 'Quick Access', which lets you use Spotify Tap to play music from that app.

 You can't use the Sony LinkBuds wired.
 They only come with a USB-A to USB-C cable for charging the case.

 The Sony LinkBuds can connect to PCs via Bluetooth but can't connect any other way.

 The Sony LinkBuds come with a small portable case with a USB-C port for the charging cable.
 It doesn't have any other inputs and doesn't support wireless charging.